chaseruskin/legoHDL/ROADMAP.md

 - [ ] produce log.warning when trying to make 'new' with a remote repo that isn't empty (doesnt link remote)

+- [ ] improve show -version with constraining to specific version range

 - [-] have some way of notifying user that a block is missing from installations when trying to export -> is somewhat implemented as a warning in some cases if it has the library available but can't find the unit name

 - [ ] better commands/parsing? examples: --flag=value --market=open-market --git=url.git --open --soft 	--label="PINS=*.pins" --recursive